OlgaFrontend/kottans-frontend/README.md

 - Thank you for this practical task!
 I understand that there are some points on which I should work!

 ### [Demo](https://olgafrontend.github.io/kottans-frontend/task_js_dom/practice_js_dom/) |  [Code](https://github.com/OlgaFrontend/kottans-frontend/tree/master/task_js_dom/practice_js_dom)
+Reviewed and approved by @AMashoshyna

 ## JS-PRE-OOP

 - Thank you for this task!
 I've never encountered with OOP in real life and understand all interesting ahead!!!

 ### [Demo](https://olgafrontend.github.io/kottans-frontend/task_js_pre-oop/) |  [Code](https://github.com/OlgaFrontend/kottans-frontend/tree/master/task_js_pre-oop)
+Reviewed and approved by @OleksiyRudenko

 ## Object Oriented JS